-Mohop is the first company to digitally fabricate mass-customizable footwear on demand - essentially, we use robots to make shoes.
+Mohop is the first company to digitally fabricate mass-customizable footwear and accessories on demand - essentially, we use robots to make shoes.
 We use emerging digital scanning and 3D manufacturing processes to create custom-fit shoes that express your personal style.
 We are passionate about comfortable shoes that both fit your style and fit your foot, women in STEM, and conscientious relationships with people, animals and the environment.

 About our shoes